allen-garvey/dithermark/docs/add-an-ordered-dither-pattern.md

 * Thus, for an ordered matrix to produce the most *realistic* results possible, you want the average of all the values in your ordered matrix to be as close to `length/2` as possible.
 If you don't do this, everything will still work, but your results might be, shall we say *interesting*.

+## Creating a pattern from an image

+If you don't want to create an array of numbers by hand, you can convert an image into a matrix.

+* Create an image of 2x2, 4x4, 8x8 or 16x16 pixels.
+Color the image how you like.
+Using grayscale values will give you the most accurate preview of the pattern, but you can use color values.

+* Export your image as a png file into `scripts/images`.

+* In the file `scripts/image-to-matrix.js` edit the `imageName` variable to be the name of your image.

+* Run `npm run image-to-matrix`.

+* The array saved from the script above can be used as your matrix values in the implementation steps below.

 ## Implementation

 * In `js_src/shared/bayer-matrix.js` create a function with the type `(dimensions: int) => Uint8Array[dimensions*dimensions]`.
 It should take a single integer parameter that is the dimensions of the matrix, and return a Uint8Array of length `dimensions * dimensions`.
 All values in the array should be in the range 0..(`length-1`) inclusive, as discussed in the overview section.